alombarte/raspberry-osmc-automated/README.md

 Setup of a **media center**  with **automated episode/film downloads** in the background.

-- [OSMC](https://osmc.tv/) for the mediacenter through your own TV remote.
+- [OSMC](https://osmc.tv/) for the mediacenter, interacting with your own TV remote.
 - [Transmission](http://www.transmissionbt.com/) to download torrents
 - [Flex](http://flexget.com/) to automate the episode search and download